 Why does this work?
 It’s because we shift the logic to ensure that horizontal overflow is not visible.
 We place

 overflow-x: hidden; on our outer-most container, and in our inner container, we nest all of our absolutely positioned floating elements.
 Because we are not hiding the overflow in our inner container, the elements that are nested inside of it will display on larger viewports but will not overflow on smaller viewports thanks to our outer container.
 It’s a pretty simple trick and only requires one extra element to work properly.

-Quick shout out to Chris Silich that wrote a blog post about this a few years ago.
+Quick shout out to Chris Silich that wrote a blog post about this a few years ago, but no longer seems to be published.
 This post was one of the only resources I found documenting this solution, and I thought it would be valuable to write about it again since his original post contains broken images and no working examples.
-Did you like this?
-You can hire me!